Oral gospel traditions: History of research

 It is widely agreed amongst Biblical scholars that accounts of Jesus's teachings and life were initially conserved by oral transmission, which was the source of the written gospels.
 For much of the 20th century, form criticism, formulated by Martin Dibelius and Rudolf Bultmann, dominated Biblical scholarship.

 Modern media criticism began with Birger Gerhardsson, a Swedish scholar who was the first to challenge form criticism.
 Gerhardsson, basing his research off of Rabbinic methods of transmission, argued that the early Christians transmitted the story and teachings of Jesus through strict memorization, claiming that a collegium formed by the twelve disciples could carefully control tradition.
 While rebuffed for decades, he is now viewed as a pioneer of research in oral Gospel traditions.

 Two decades later, Werner Kelber drew on various fields such as communications media and cultural studies and applied them to the Bible, opposing form-critical views of a steady evolution of the Jesus traditions.
 He argued instead that the transition from oral tradition to the written gospels, namely the Gospel of Mark, represented a disruption of transmission.
 Kelber compared oral tradition to a "biosphere" rather than a medium; oral tradition provides a context, not just a medium, of tradition.

 Kenneth Bailey published in 1991 an essay titled "Informal Controlled Oral Tradition and the Synoptic Gospels".
 In it, Bailey presented a model of oral tradition based on contemporary traditions in the Middle East.
-Bailey argued that communities, especially by leading members, informally controlled oral traditions to a degree, preventing core parts of stories from major change.
+Bailey argued that communities, especially leading members, informally controlled oral traditions to a degree, preventing core parts of stories from major change.
 Bailey showed how oral tradition could maintain stability over time while exhibiting variance in detail.

 Richard Horsley focused on literary criticism and how societal power interacts with media criticism.